SumoLogic/sumologic-documentation/docs/integrations/databases/postgresql.md

         On your PostgreSQL Pods, add the following annotations mentioned in this [file](https://sumologic-app-data.s3.amazonaws.com/dashboards/PostgreSQL/postgresql_annotations_kubernetes.txt).

-        Please enter in values for the following parameters (marked with CHANGE_ME) in the downloaded file:
+        Please enter in values for the following parameters (marked with `CHANGE_ME`) in the downloaded file:

 * Annotations:
-    * **telegraf.influxdata.com/inputs **- This contains the required configuration for the Telegraf Postgres Input plugin.As telegraf will be run as a sidecar the host should always be localhost.
+    * `telegraf.influxdata.com/inputs` **- This contains the required configuration for the Telegraf Postgres Input plugin.
+As telegraf will be run as a sidecar the host should always be localhost.
-        * In the input plugins section which is **[[inputs.postgresql_extensible]]**
+        * In the input plugins section which is `[[inputs.postgresql_extensible]]`
-            * **address** - Specify the db user, db name and password used for connecting to the database.Example "host=localhost user=postgres dbname=postgres password=mypassword sslmode=disable"
+            * **address** - Specify the db user, db name and password used for connecting to the database.
+Example `host=localhost user=postgres dbname=postgres password=mypassword sslmode=disable`
-        * In the tags section, which is **[inputs.postgresql_extensible.tags]**
+        * In the tags section, which is `[inputs.postgresql_extensible.tags]`
             * `environment` - This is the deployment environment where the postgresql cluster resides.
 For example: dev, prod or qa.
 While this value is optional we highly recommend setting it.
             * `db_cluster` - Enter a name to identify this PostgreSQL cluster.
 This cluster name will be shown in the Sumo Logic dashboards.
 For example:  analytics-dbcluster, webapp-dbcluster